-- Interview with two members of the Facilitation & Hosting team (see below)
+- Interview with one or two members of the Facilitation & Hosting team (see below)

 Applications will be reviewed as they are submitted.
-Typically it will take 4+ weeks for a final decision about admissions.
+Typically it will take 4+ weeks from your application date for a final decision about admissions.

 Our hope is that you’ll find the application process to be a meaningful self-reflection and mini transformation experience in itself.
 We look forward to hearing from you!
 For more information on the application process, see our FAQ section below, or contact us with any questions.